scottslowe/2017-itx-container-workshop/ec2-swarm/README.md

 7. Edit `vars.tf` to specify the name of an AWS keypair to use.
 If you want to use a region other than "us-west-2", you'll also need to specify the name of the AWS region to use.

-8. Edit `ssh.cfg` and change the "IdentityFile" line to reflect the keypair specified in step 7 (the two entries should match).

 The demo environment is now ready to be created.

 ## Creating the Demo Environment